(Originally written in January 2018; updated July 2019.)

 Remember that this layer, “launch to learn” is not about success or failure.

-It’s about implementing the information you’ve gathered in the previous layer (Audience Research) as well as what you learn from ongoing marketing.
+It’s about implementing the information you’ve gathered in the previous layer (Audience Research) and testing it.

 Would you like to speed things up?
 Here are the boosters:

 Layer 4 -- Growing What Works

 Through your launches, you’ll discover some offerings that your audience loves the most... the products/services that they’re most likely to buy from you.

 Now, you can add the “final” layer, which is continual growth of what is working!